Raising Money for At-Risk Youth Continues Business Wire’s Charity Initiative at the 2013 Berkshire Hathaway Annual Meeting

 OMAHA, Neb.--(BUSINESS WIRE)--For the sixth consecutive year, Business Wire will go beyond showcasing its own services at this year’s Berkshire Hathaway annual meeting, raising money for a local youth charity by selling commemorative pins.

 A popular show tradition, Business Wire’s fundraiser mementos provide Berkshire Hathaway shareholders with creative, limited edition keepsakes featuring images of Warren Buffett, Charlie Munger and Business Wire’s Cathy Baron Tamraz.

-All proceeds are donated to CASA For Douglas County, Nebraska (Court Appointed Special Advocates), a charitable organization that provides a voice for abused and neglected children within the court system through the use of trained citizen volunteers.
+All proceeds are donated to CASA for Douglas County, Nebraska (Court Appointed Special Advocates), a charitable organization that provides a voice for abused and neglected children within the court system through the use of trained citizen volunteers.
 Each year, Business Wire contributes $5,000 towards the effort and covers all costs for the promotional items.

-“Business Wire is delighted to participate again at the Berkshire annual meeting and we look forward to meeting and greeting shareholders and helping out with a worthy cause like CASA,” said Tamraz, chief executive officer of Business Wire.
+“Business Wire is delighted to participate again at the Berkshire annual meeting and we look forward to meeting and greeting shareholders and helping out with a worthy cause like CASA,” said Tamraz, chairwoman and chief executive officer of Business Wire.